AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-template-tags-custom-dita-map-templates.md

 ## Customize the number of references in a DITA map

-When creating a DITA map with large topic references using a custom template, the map creation would fail if the total processing time exceeds 60 seconds.

-To prevent this, configure the **asynchronous** DITA map processing in the XmlEditorConfig that allows tasks to run in parallel and reduce processing times for larger DITA maps.

 You can configure the threshold for asynchronous processing based on the number of references in the DITA map.
 By default, maps with more than 5 references will be created via asynchronous operations, while maps with fewer references will continue using synchronous operations.